The Definitive Guide To Marketing Analytics

 In Pat Flynn’s words, “an email list is important because it’s the most direct way to communicate and engage with your fans and subscribers.
 If you’re planning to sell a product/service, the list is often the primary money maker.”

 You need the right skills before you can effectively measure the impact of your emails.
+Use your email marketing as a way to promote your new app icon.

 If you’re already doing email marketing, are you measuring the right metrics?

 As expected, the seasoned marketing experts at AdWeek had predicted that marketing will undergo radical changes in the next 5 years.
-In order to thrive and not be tossed to and fro by the wind, you need a strong analytics skills.
+In order to thrive and not be tossed to and fro by the wind, you need strong analytics skills.

 Let’s consider a few of the right metrics (a.k.a.
 Actionable metrics) that you should measure.

-Although, your email autoresponder solution can help you automate all of these – but, you need to know the exact metrics to spend more time on.
+Although, your email autoresponder solution can help you automate all of these -but you need to know the exact metrics to spend more time on.

 i).
 Click-Through Rate: Considering that the inbox is the most conducive portal to communicate and engage with your target audience, you need to know how many of them are clicking on your emails.